Key Web Design & Development Tips

-Whether creating a brand new website or redesigning an existing web application (webapp), a different set of tactics must be used versus other traditional offline print mediums such as a newspapers, books, or magazines.
+Whether creating a brand new website, or redesigning an existing web application (webapp); a different set of tactics must be used unlike other traditional offline print mediums such as a newspapers, books, or magazines.

 There are numerous factors to be taken into consideration to make a website or webapp as effective as possible.

-For this reason it is important to note some general tips that should be adhered to when planning for a new website, or re-designing an existing website application.
+For this reason it is important to note some general tips that should be adhered to when planning for a new website, or re-designing an existing site or webapp.

 General Design Tips

 - Make sure the website design & layout is mobile-friendly and appears consistent and accurately on all devices (smartphone, tablet, desktop, etc.) for ease of use and consumer confidence.

 - Use one responsive site to avoid requiring users to visit a different website or use different navigation depending upon the device they are using.

 - Forget page counters as they look messy and amateur.
 The website's hosting account statistics or Google Analytics will be able to reveal a great deal more about website traffic and consumer behavior than a hit counter.

 - Flashing, scrolling or blinking text is often too distracting and again looks amateur.
 If there is a need to draw attention, it can done with a professional graphic image or using bold or stylized text.